tpaschalis/tpaschalis.github.io/_posts/2020-02-27-tell-dont-ask.markdown

 description: ""
 ---

 Today I'd like to showcase some uses of the *Tell Don't Ask* principle.
-Feel free to read [this](https://pragprog.com/articles/tell-dont-ask) and [this](https://martinfowler.com/bliki/TellDontAsk.html) articles for some high-quality commentary.
+Feel free to read [these](https://pragprog.com/articles/tell-dont-ask) [two](https://martinfowler.com/bliki/TellDontAsk.html) articles for some high-quality commentary.

 ## What's Tell Don't Ask?